-1. How is the COVID-19 lockdown affecting Council services?
+1. How is the COVID-19 restrictions affecting Council services?

-Please see Council services and operations factsheet.
-Click Here.
+Please see Council services and operations COVID-19 update on its website here.

-Council will provide updates on the Website and Facebook when the services are available.
+Yes, Council will provide updates on its website and its Facebook page when services change.

 3. Is the main Council phone number operational, and what is the number?